 Power Output and Transmission Range

 The power output of a ham radio transceiver will directly affect its range.
-As such, if you intend to use your ham radio transceiver for international communication, then you would have to pick a ham radio with a high power output.
+As such, if you intend to use your ham radio transceiver for international communication, or severe remote locations then you would have to pick a ham radio with high power output.

-A good number of starter radio transceivers usually have power outputs that range in between 100W – 200W which is a lot of power.
+A good number of starter radio transceivers usually have power outputs that range in between 100W – 200W which is a lot of power (for most).
 However, you can also choose a radio with a lower power output such as 25W.
 These are usually ideal for local communications and tend to be cheaper.

 Though power output affects transmission range, it is possible to find two ham radio transceivers with the same power output but different transmission ranges.
 You should also remember that how far you can communicate using your ham radio transceiver depends on the license you have.